bersling/tsmean-amp/app/pages/articles/encoding/unicode-and-utf-8-tutorial-for-dummies.md

 Now the historical reason why UTF-8 is exactly this way has some more interesting details to it, of which I'd just like to mention two:

 - If you know ASCII, you might know that it's a 7 bit system.
 The first unicode points are exactly the same as ASCII, so all UTF-8 characters from `00000001` to `011111111` exactly represent ASCII.
 This helps with backwards compatibility for old ASCII programs.
 - It is interesting to notice that there are never 8 consecutive zeroes in our bit sequence.
-This is also advantageous for backwards compatibility since 8 consecutive zeroes mean for old programs "NULL" which means the string has ended and the program should stop continue reading.
+This is also advantageous for backwards compatibility since 8 consecutive zeroes mean for old programs "NULL" which means the string has ended and the program should stop reading the string.

 ## Conclusion